diegofernandezarista/project_spotify_api_analysis/README.md

 If you're curious about what makes an album or song a hit, this analysis provides data-backed insights into the music industry's evolving landscape.

 ## Data Collection Methodology 🌐
-Data was collected via the Spotify API, focusing on albums, songs, and artists from 2024 releases.
+Data was collected via the Spotify API using the Spotipy library, focusing on albums, songs, and artists from 2024 releases.
 The retrieved data includes:

 - Album details (e.g., track count, popularity)
 - Song-level data (e.g., track popularity, duration, featured artists)